 Nora Demeter founded her own practice, Demeter Design Studio in 2014.
 Demeter Design Studio offers high-end architectural and interior design services.
 Demeter Design Studio is an architectural practice with international experience ranging from large-scale buildings to custom interiors.
 The emphasis of the work is placed on the quality of design, delivering elegant yet dynamic solutions, which take the human dimension into consideration throughout the entire design process.

 Juri Troy founded his own office in 2003, Juri Troy Architects after studying at the Technical University of Innsbruck and the Academy of Fine Arts in Vienna.
 His projects concentrate on the topics; sustainability, energy efficiency and holistic building concepts.
 Therefor the use of the material wood plays always an important role in his work

-Martin Pors Jepsen is vice president of VELUX Innovation Center.
+Martin Pors Jepsen is vice president of VELUX global product management.
 He holds a M.Sc. in International Business and Modern Languages and he has held several commercial positions in the VELUX Group; a.o as general manager for VELUX China and global product manager for VELUX Solar energy.
 From 2010 – 2016, Martin Pors Jepsen was general manager for VELUX Modular Skylights.
 He is also serves as assistant Professor and study program manager at the Copenhagen Business School.

 Past jury members 2004-2018